onedata/onedata-documentation/docs/admin-guide/oneprovider/prerequisites.md

 If you decide to use delegated subdomain and LE then the certificate management happens automatically — it is covered by the Onedata software.
 :::

+## Systemd

+Systemd should be installed on your system.
+This is the default for most modern Linux distributions.
+Oneprovider software uses systemd for service management.

 ## Access to Onezone